 Sapa, located in the mountainous area of the northwestern Vietnam is an absolutely ideal place for trekking.
 Sapa’s nature is endowed with breathtaking scenery associated with uneven terrain which is not too dangerous to explore but challenging enough to amaze you.

 What makes Sapa among the best sites through the country for trekking is its stunning natural beauty featured by hills and terraced field.
 However, your trekking journey is not only about going from hills to hills to see how tough some of the terrain in Sapa turns out to be, it, in fact, is an attractive combination of exploring nature and people with their traditions and customs.
-Visit Sapa with Tours in Vietnam
+Visit Sapa with Vietnam tours from USA

 After an arduous trekking time, you will want to stay here for a while.
 The locals living in Sapa are ethnic minorities whose lifestyle and tradition are, undoubtedly, strange to you, and their daily activities cannot be seen in anywhere else all over the world.
 You may be astonished by traditional methods of weaving and dying clothes or sharpening knives.
 If you are interested in staying at their home for one night, you are always welcomed and treated with lavish hospitality.
 And if fortune, you may get a chance to drink homemade rice wine, a specialty of the minorities in the northwest of Vietnam.
 You may bump into some locals working in fields or encounter numerous obstacles on your trek like fallen trees, boulders and quite a few water buffalos…